YSCEDC/YSCE/readme.md

 * pasutisu (Mofumofu)
 * JOBBIN

-To compile YSCE at this time, please follow the instructions below as prepared for the original YSFlight repository by Soji Yamakawa.
+To compile YSCE at this time, please follow the instructions below.

 ## Compile Instruction
 Prequisites are: